Notify me

 . . . incorporates fine woods into its unusual design influenced by an old cross from an era before watches existed.
 The wood on each watch can be chosen by the buyer, and combined with a choice of metals for a unique, bespoke timepiece.

-Our radically simplified time-display allows our designs to originate from concepts outside of the watchmaking tradition.
+Our radically simplified time-display makes it easier for our designs to originate from concepts outside of the watchmaking tradition.

 . . . represent a fusion of natural materials, exquisite craftsmanship, and innovative design, carving a niche in the watchmaking industry.
 The watch above left, is their Edisto Walnut and Leaf, incorporating a real poplar fig leaf on the dial.
 The watch above right is their Chicago Walnut and Marble watch, dedicated to the city, with its unique skyline.